-Upon completion of 5-6 modules, students may request from CCEF to receive a certificate of completion.
+Upon completion of 5-6 modules, students may request from CCEF directly to receive a certificate of completion.
 There are three levels of certificate awarded by CCEF.

-If students are also doing Certificate in Theology courses, they may be eligible to receive the Equip Biblical Counselling Certificate/Diploma award.
+On the other hand, if students are also doing Certificate in Theology courses with Equip, they may be eligible to receive the Equip Biblical Counselling Certificate/Diploma award.
 (Click here to find out more about this award program.)

 All students must start with Dynamics of Biblical Change (pre-requisite for all modules).
 It is a course about people.
 It is about how people change into the “image of Jesus Christ.”
 It helps to understand how lasting change begins in the heart, and is the result of understanding how the Gospel – Christ’s past, present, and future grace – applies to how we live our daily lives.
 The truths of Scripture provide life-giving answers to questions such as: What are you facing?
 What should you be like?
 Why do you do what you do?
 How do you change?
 How should you live now?

-Helping Relationships is the other really foundational class, recommended to take as a second module upon the completion of the Dynamics of Biblical Change.
-Other subjects offered include Counseling in the Local Church, Biblical Interpretation, Counseling and Physiology, Marriage Counseling, and more.
-See the registration page for descriptions of the modules.
+Helping Relationships is recommended to take as a second module upon the completion of the Dynamics of Biblical Change.
+Other subjects offered include Counselling in the Local Church, Biblical Interpretation, Counselling and Physiology, Marriage Counselling, and more.
+See the registration page for descriptions of the modules each term.

-All students who register through Equip will be eligible for the discounted rate of RM 500 per module (the discounted rate is eligible for those living in Malaysia and Brunei only.
+All students who register through Equip will be eligible for the discounted rate of RM 380 (normal) and RM340 (concession*) per subjetc.
+This rate is eligible for those living in Malaysia and Brunei only.
 Malaysians or Brunei citizens living outside of their home countries are not eligible for these discounts.
 The registration fees may be revised on a termly basis due to fluctuations in the exchange rate.
-Students are not required to make any payment to CCEF directly at any point of time.
-Please contact email@example.com if you are looking for scholarships/financial aid.
+Students are NOT required to make any payment to CCEF directly at any point of time.
+Please contact firstname.lastname@example.org if you are looking for scholarships/financial aid.

 Each CCEF module has some required book readings where students need to source separately.
 All other required article readings will be provided by CCEF.